wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

-# method: `startGame(amountOfPlayers: int): void`
+# method: `initializePlayersList(playerOrder: List<PlayerColor>, amountOfPlayers: int): boolean`

 ## BVA Step 1
-Input: The amount of players to start the game with
+Input: The amount of players to start the game with, and their respective turn order via their selected PlayerColor

-Output: N/A (exception if the amount of players is not in [2, 6])
+Output: A yes/no answer whether we could successfully initialize the game's relevant player storage given the respective order and number of plays

 ## BVA Step 2
+Input:
+- playerOrder: Collection
-Input: Interval [2, 6]
+- amountOfPlayers: Interval [2, 6]

-Output: N/A (or exception; this method simply assigns the numPlayers integer in GameEngine, if possible)
+Output: Boolean

 ## BVA Step 3
+Input:
+- playerOrder: Collection
+  - An empty collection (error case)
+  - A collection with 1 element (error case)
+  - A collection with \> 1 element
+  - A collection with 6 elements (max size)
+  - A collection with the same PlayerColor twice (duplicates - error case)
+  - A collection with all unique PlayerColors
+  - A collection with a size not equal to the amountOfPlayers (error case)
-Input: Interval
+- amountOfPlayers: Interval
-- 2 - some number (can't set)
+  - 1 (error case)
   - 2
+  - Normal value in range (4)
   - 6
-- 6 + some number (can't set)
-- Normal value in range (4)
+  - 7 (error case)

 Output:
+- 0 (can't set)
-- Exception for input case 1
+- 1
-- Exception for input case 4
+- Some value other than true or false
+  - Exception:
+    - The amount of players is invalid (not in [2, 6])
+    - The input list is malformed (duplicates, not the same length as numPlayers, contains SETUP)
+- Some other true value (can't set)

 ## BVA Step 4
 ### Test 1:
+- Input:
-- Input: amountOfPlayers = 1
+  - amountOfPlayers = 1
+  - playerOrder = []
 - Output: IllegalArgumentException
-  - message: "Amount of valid players is in [2, 6]"
+  - message: "amountOfPlayers is not within: [2, 6]"
 ### Test 2:
+- Input:
-- Input: amountOfPlayers = 7
+  - amountOfPlayers = 7
+  - playerOrder = []
 - Output: IllegalArgumentException
-  - message: "Amount of valid players is in [2, 6]"
+  - message: "amountOfPlayers is not within: [2, 6]"
 ### Test 3:
+- Input:
-- Input: amountOfPlayers = 2
+  - amountOfPlayers = 7
+  - playerOrder = [BLUE, BLUE, SETUP, PURPLE, YELLOW, YELLOW, BLACK]
-- Output: None (valid input)
+- Output: IllegalArgumentException
+  - message: "amountOfPlayers is not within: [2, 6]"
 ### Test 4:
+- Input:
-- Input: amountOfPlayers = 4
+  - amountOfPlayers = 2
+  - playerOrder = []
-- Output: None (valid input)
+- Output: IllegalArgumentException
+  - message: "Size mismatch between playerOrder: 0 and amountOfPlayers: 2"
 ### Test 5:
+- Input:
+  - amountOfPlayers = 2
+  - playerOrder = [YELLOW, BLUE, PURPLE]
+- Output: IllegalArgumentException
+  - message: "Size mismatch between playerOrder: 3 and amountOfPlayers: 2"
+### Test 6:
+- Input:
+  - amountOfPlayers = 3
+  - playerOrder = [YELLOW, YELLOW, SETUP]
+- Output: IllegalArgumentException
+  - message: "Player order contains duplicate entries"
+### Test 7:
+- Input:
+  - amountOfPlayers = 4
+  - playerOrder = [RED, YELLOW, BLUE, RED]
+- Output: IllegalArgumentException
+  - message: "Player order contains duplicate entries"
+### Test 8:
+- Input:
+  - amountOfPlayers = 5
+  - playerOrder = [RED, BLUE, SETUP, YELLOW, PURPLE]
+- Output: IllegalArgumentException
+  - message: "Player order contains SETUP as one of the players"
+### Test 9:
+- Input:
+  - amountOfPlayers = 4
+  - playerOrder = [RED, BLUE, PURPLE, BLACK]
+- Output: 1 (true)
+### Test 10:
+- Input:
-- Input: amountOfPlayers = 6
+  - amountOfPlayers = 3
+  - playerOrder = [BLUE, BLACK, RED]
-- Output: None (valid input)
+- Output: 1 (true)

-# method: `assignSetupArmiesToPlayers(int numPlayers): List<Integer>`
+# method: `assignSetupArmiesToPlayers(): boolean`
-Note: this method assumes you've already called the corresponding startGame method from above, so exception handling will instead be handled by setupGame.
-I simply enumerate the BVA test cases here, so you can see their corresponding output.
+Note: this method does field modifications.
+It will MODIFY the players in our players list to give them their appropriate number of troops each for the setup phase, so if it does not yet exist, or the number of players is invalid, this will throw an exception.
+Though generally, these exceptions will be handled by calling initializePlayersList.

 ## BVA Step 1
-Input: The amount of players that will be in the current game
+Input: The amount of players that will be in the current game (field), the underlying collection representing the players (field)

-Output: A collection of length `numPlayers`, filled with the amount of armies each player is to receive for the setup phase of the game at each index.
+Output: A yes/no answer whether we were able to successfully modify each player's list to their setup-determined army counts.

 ## BVA Step 2
-Input: Cases
+Input:

-Output: Collection, with specific values at each index.
-  - Think of it as a Collection of Cases.
+- numPlayers: Interval [2, 6]
+- Underlying Player object storage: Collection

+Output:
+- Player object storage: Collection
+- Boolean

 ## BVA Step 3
-Input: Cases
+Input:
-- The 1st possibility (2 players - special variant of Risk)
-- The 2nd possibility (3 players)
-- The 3rd possibility (4 players)
-- The 4th possibility (5 players)
-- The 5th possibility (6 players)
-- The 0th, 6th possibilities (error cases; error checking occurs when player assignment is done).

-Output: Collection
+- numPlayers (Interval):
+  - 0 (error case, we didn't manage to get through initializePlayersList as expected)
+  - [2, 6]
+- Player objects (Collection):
-- An empty collection (error case; an exception would be thrown before this happens)
+  - An empty collection (error case)
-- A collection with 1 or 2 elements (error case; exception would be thrown before this happens)
+  - A collection with 2 elements -> interesting case, need to set up a "neutral" player too
-- A collection \> 3 elements (valid: 3, 4, 5, 6)
-- A collection with 7 elements (error case; exception would be thrown before this happens)
+  - A collection with [3, 6] elements -> ensure we give players the correct number of armies.

+Note the lack of other error cases above - we expect whoever is calling us to have made the player collection, otherwise the other methods haven't done their job.

+Output:
+- function output: (Boolean)
+  - 0 (can't set)
+  - 1
+  - Something other than true/false (Exceptions)
+- Players collection:
+  - Each element in the list should have their armies increased by the SETUP amount for the number of players
+  - Not really interested in any other cases, as we are not modifying the Collection itself, merely the items inside.

 ## BVA Step 4

+I will be modeling the input/output collection by a series of numbers; those indicate the NEW values that each player should have for their number of armies.
+These should be verified as well.

 ### Test 1:
+- Input:
-- Input: numPlayers = 2
+  - numPlayers = 1
+  - Player objects = []
-- Output: Collection = [40, 40, 40]
+- Output: IllegalArgumentException
-  - It may not seem apparent, but the rules are slightly different for two players.
-  - There is a "third" player in that the NEUTRAL "player" gets 40 armies to start, and things proceed from there.
+  - message: "numPlayers is not within [2, 6]"
 ### Test 2:
+- Input:
-- Input: numPlayers = 3
+  - numPlayers = 7
+  - Player objects = []
-- Output: Collection = [35, 35, 35]
+- Output: IllegalArgumentException
+  - message: "numPlayers is not within [2, 6]"
 ### Test 3:
+- Input:
-- Input: numPlayers = 4
+  - numPlayers = 3
+  - Player objects = []
-- Output: Collection = [30, 30, 30, 30]
+- Output: IllegalStateException
+  - message: "No player objects exist, call initializePlayersList first with the correct arguments"
 ### Test 4:
+- Input:
-- Input: numPlayers = 5
+  - numPlayers = 2
+  - Player objects = [0, 0]
+- Output:
+  - 1 (true)
-- Output: Collection = [25, 25, 25, 25, 25]
+  - Collection = [40, 40, 40]
+    - We account for creating the "NEUTRAL" player.
 ### Test 5:
+- Input:
+  - numPlayers = 3
+  - Player objects = [0, 0, 0]
+- Output:
+  - 1 (true)
+  - Collection = [35, 35, 35]
+### Test 6:
+- Input:
+  - numPlayers = 4
+  - Player objects = [0, 0, 0, 0]
+- Output:
+  - 1 (true)
+  - Collection = [30, 30, 30, 30]
+### Test 7:
+- Input:
+  - numPlayers = 5
+  - Player objects = [0, 0, 0, 0, 0]
+- Output:
+  - 1 (true)
+  - Collection = [25, 25, 25, 25, 25]
+### Test 8:
+- Input:
-- Input: numPlayers = 6
+  - numPlayers = 6
+  - Player objects = [0, 0, 0, 0, 0, 0]
+- Output:
+  - 1 (true)
-- Output: Collection = [20, 20, 20, 20, 20, 20]
+  - Collection = [20, 20, 20, 20, 20, 20]

-Any other input/output combination is an exception.

 # method: `checkIfTerritoryIsClaimed(territory: TerritoryType): boolean`